lambdaclass/concrete/ROADMAP.md

       hub (`ofProofStatus`) and reduce `Report.VC` to an alias.
 No obligation family keeps two live truth sources. `check_no_duplicate_obligation_walkers.sh` fails on reintroduced family-specific collectors or report-side recomputation.
     - 18e.
-[PARTIAL] Delete compatibility shims that allow reports, policies, or prove to bypass the hub: no `collectVCs`-only report path, no policy-side `compute*Quals` side channel, no prove-side obligation reconstruction, and no proof-status-only table that is not projected from the hub.
-REMAINING:
-      `renderContracts` (`--report contracts`) is still a hub-bypassing parallel discharge path — the last shim to remove (tied to #15).
+[DONE] Delete compatibility shims that allow reports, policies, or prove to bypass the hub: no `collectVCs`-only report path, no policy-side `compute*Quals` side channel, no prove-side obligation reconstruction, and no proof-status-only table that is not projected from the hub.
+The last shim — `renderContracts` (`--report contracts`) running its own per-family discharge — was removed 2026-06-16: it now reads `computeVCsDischarged` (the one ledger) and slices the proved-key sets by engine, byte-identical.
+A source guard in `check_obligation_single_truth_source.sh` keeps it that way.
     - 18f.
 [DONE] Add a negative source guard:
       `scripts/tests/check_obligation_single_truth_source.sh` must fail if new
       code introduces `Report.VC` as a storage model, a second proof-status obligation record, or a family-specific scoped walker outside the approved collector/backend adapters.
-    The presentation-rich report `--report contracts` converts to a literal hub consumer only once its contract-clause presentation fields live in the model;
-    until then the #15 parity gate (`check_contracts_ledger_parity.sh`, landed 2026-06-15) holds it to the ledger.
-The literal-view refactor of `renderContracts` is the remaining open work here.
+    `--report contracts` is now a literal hub consumer (`renderContracts` reads the discharged ledger; landed 2026-06-16), held byte-identical by the #15 parity gate (`check_contracts_ledger_parity.sh`) plus the #18e source guard.
+    The remaining literal-view work in #15 is `--report proof-status`, which still recomputes (consistency-gated, sound today).
 19. [DONE] Add the Phase 3 validation artifact: one fixture project that exercises every migrated obligation kind and proves the ledger is the only truth source by checking contracts, VCs, proof status, audit, policy, JSON,